 We’ve selected some of the highlights from the study to help you create your own zone for longevity.

 While there is no one specific diet that the inhabitants of these places share, their principles are generally the same.

-Aside from their diets being void of processed meats and junk food, as well as rich in plenty of fruits and vegetables, these populations also eat legumes – which studies have shown help to lower mortality – whole grains, nuts, quality olive oil, herbs, fermented foods such as kefir and miso, grass-fed goat milk, homemade cheeses and fish like cod and sardines.
+Aside from their diets being void of processed meats and junk food, as well as being rich in plenty of fruits and vegetables, these populations also eat legumes – which studies have shown help to lower mortality – whole grains, nuts, quality olive oil, herbs, fermented foods such as kefir and miso, grass-fed goat milk, homemade cheese and fish like cod and sardines.

 With regards to meat, while the Seventh-day Adventists in Loma Linda, California are strict vegetarians, the other communities only consume meat five times a month.
 With various studies showing the increased risk of heart disease and cancer, which comes from high meat consumption, it’s no wonder that the inhabitants of Lorna Linda live such long lives.

 These foods provide a number of vital nutrients and minerals that can help prevent inflammation, heart disease, high cholesterol, diabetes, and even stroke.